 establishing a preference for ornamentation that would subtly blend

-with a man’s white dress linens rather.
+with a man’s white dress linens.

 Other variations included enamel, rock crystal and mother-of-pearl

 which could sometimes be black.
 Contrasting black stonine waistcoat studs were

 a fad in the 1930s thanks to their adoption by the dandy Prince of